awsdocs/aws-opsworks-user-guide/doc_source/security_iam_service-with-iam.md

 ### Condition Keys<a name="security_iam_id-based-policies-conditionkeys"></a>

 AWS OpsWorks CM does not have service\-specific context keys that can be used in the `Condition` element of policy statements\.
-For the list of the global context keys that are available to all services, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in the *IAM Policy Reference*\.
-To see all AWS global condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.
+For the list of the global context keys that are available to all services, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in the *IAM Policy Reference*\.
+To see all AWS global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 The `Condition` element \(or `Condition` *block*\) lets you specify conditions in which a statement is in effect\.
 The `Condition` element is optional\.
 You can build conditional expressions that use [condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html), such as equals or less than, to match the condition in the policy with values in the request\.

 If you specify multiple `Condition` elements in a statement, or multiple keys in a single `Condition` element, AWS evaluates them using a logical `AND` operation\.
 If you specify multiple values for a single condition key, AWS evaluates the condition using a logical `OR` operation\.
 All of the conditions must be met before the statement's permissions are granted\.

  You can also use placeholder variables when you specify conditions\.
-For example, you can grant an IAM user permission to access a resource only if it is tagged with their IAM user name\.
-For more information, see [IAM Policy Elements: Variables and Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html) in the *IAM User Guide*\.
+For example, you can grant a user permission to access a resource only if it is tagged with the user's name\.
+For more information, see [IAM policy elements: Variables and tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html) in the *IAM User Guide*\.

 ### Examples<a name="security_iam-id-based-policies-examples"></a>

-To view examples of AWS OpsWorks CM identity\-based policies, see [AWS OpsWorks CM Identity\-Based Policy Examples](security_iam_opscm_id-based-policy-examples.md)\.
+To view examples of AWS OpsWorks CM identity\-based policies, see [AWS OpsWorks CM Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

 ## AWS OpsWorks CM and Resource\-Based Policies<a name="security_iam_resource-based-policies"></a>